-As you enter or exit the park towards the northern most section of the High Line, you'll notice a self-seeded display featuring hundreds of white flowers covering the length of the Interim walkway.
-Aggressive and hardy, yet alluringly attractive, Daucus carota is considered an invasive notorious weed in many parts of the world.
-Native to temperate regions of Europe and Southeast Asia, Daucus carota was introduced to North America by colonists as a medicinal herb for uses as a diuretic, an antiseptic, a treatment for digestive issues, a hallucinogenic and more!
-It has since naturalized itself across much of the North American continent and can be found across most of the United States and Canada.
+As you enter or exit the park near the northernmost section of the High Line, you’ll notice a self-seeded display featuring hundreds of white flowers that cover the length of the Interim Walkway.
+Aggressive and hardy, yet alluringly attractive, Daucus carota, or Queen Anne’s lace, is considered an invasive and notorious weed in many parts of the world.
+Native to temperate regions of Europe and Southeast Asia, Daucus carota was introduced to North America by colonists as a medicinal herb for uses as a diuretic, an antiseptic, a treatment for digestive issues, a hallucinogenic and more.
+It has since naturalized itself across much of the North American continent.

 Flower clusters bloom on umbels from late spring through fall.
-Each umbel will contain hundreds of intricately woven flowers.
-The seeds ripen as the season progresses towards fall, curling the umbel upwards, shaping it into the form of a bird's nest.
+Each umbel contains hundreds of intricately woven flowers.
+The seeds ripen as the season progresses toward fall, curling the umbel upwards, shaping it into the form of a bird’s nest.

 Aside from its showy nature, most parts of the Daucus carota are edible and so it comes as no surprise that it has found its way into many kitchens over the centuries.
 Europeans cultivated Daucus carota and it was eaten as a vegetable in the Roman Empire.
-The roots are second only to beets in sugar content among root vegetables and so they were used as sweeteners by many cultures.
-Leaves can be chopped and added to salads and the flowers can be eaten raw or battered and fried for a tasty treat.
-Most parts of the plant can be added to soups, stews and teas to add flavor.
+The roots are second only to beets in sugar content among root vegetables and were used as sweeteners by many cultures.
+Leaves can be chopped and added to salads and the flowers can be eaten raw or battered and fried.
+Most parts of the plant can be added to soups, stews, and teas to add flavor.

-It should be noted, whereas Daucus carota has found many medicinal and culinary uses, it bears a striking resemblance to its cousin, Poison Hemlock, which is extremely toxic and fatal if ingested.
-Perhaps the most famous victim of hemlock poisoning was the great philosopher and teacher, Socrates, who was sentenced to death for his liberal thinking and was prescribed a cup of poison hemlock to fulfil his execution.
+It should be noted, whereas Daucus carota has found many medicinal and culinary uses, it bears a striking resemblance to its cousin, poison hemlock, which is extremely toxic and fatal if ingested.
+Perhaps the most famous victim of hemlock poisoning was the great philosopher and teacher, Socrates, who was sentenced to death for his liberal thinking and was prescribed a cup of poison hemlock to fulfill his execution.

-Daucus carota is considered a weed in the 48 continental United States and an invasive in 14.
-Grows best in disturbed soils such as abandoned lots and along roadways.
+Daucus carota is considered a weed in the continental United States and an invasive in 14.
+It grows best in disturbed soils such as abandoned lots and along roadways.
 Planting is not recommended.
-If you must have it around its spread can be controlled by carefully removing the birds nest seed heads before they fully ripen.
+If you must have it around, its spread can be controlled by carefully removing the birds nest seed heads before they fully ripen.